 Hospital Inpatient Stay - A hospital stay when you have been formally admitted to the hospital for skilled medical services.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient."
+Even if you stay in the hospital overnight, you might still be considered an outpatient.

 Incarceration - An individual who is in the custody of a penal authority and confined to a correctional facility, such as a jail or prison, or a mental health institution as a result of a criminal offense.
 Incarcerated individuals are defined by CMS as residing outside of the service area for the purposes of our plan eligibility, even if the correctional facility is located within the plan service area.
 Individuals who are confined to Institutions for Mental Disease (IMDs), such as state hospitals, psychiatric hospitals, or the psychiatric unit of a hospital, as a result of violations of the penal code, are also defined by CMS as incarcerated.
 The place of residence for these confined individuals is therefore excluded from the service area of our plan on that basis.
+Individuals who are confined to IMDs, such as state hospitals, psychiatric hospitals, or the psychiatric unit of a hospital who are confined to IMDs, such as state hospitals, psychiatric hospitals, or the psychiatric unit of a hospital basis.
 Individuals who are confined to IMDs, such as state hospitals, psychiatric hospitals, or the psychiatric unit of a hospital.
 Normal service area rules apply to these individuals.